-Whether a blog post is sponsored or not, it’s wise to email every single blogger you quote, every hotel you stay in, every restaurant you eat in, every company you talk about — just any person or brand mentioned in the post — should be emailed so that they know they’ve been mentioned and will, hopefully, share the post on their social media channels or possibly even link to it on their website.
+Whether a blog post is sponsored or not, it’s wise to email every single blogger you quote, every hotel you stay in, every restaurant you eat in, every company you talk about, every product you list when writing a gift guide — just any person or brand mentioned in the post — should be emailed so that they know they’ve been mentioned and will, hopefully, share the post on their social media channels or possibly even link to it on their website.

 For instance, over the years I’ve had a number of brands link to a blog post where they were mentioned on their press page.